cooper/juno/README.md

 Mitchell Cooper, mitchell@notroll.net

 juno was my first project in Perl — ever.
 Scary, right?
-Luckily it's been through several years of constant improvement, including [a few rewrites](doc/history.md).
-I am awfully proud of the cleanliness of the current codebase, which dates back to [juno3](https://github.com/cooper/juno3).
+Luckily it's been through more than 10 years of improvement, including [a few rewrites](doc/history.md); and I am awfully proud of the current codebase.

 ## License